AninditaBasu/comparative-mythology/docs/index.md

 description: A liguistic, psychological, structral, phylogenetical, naturalistic, and historical and comparative analysis of the mythology of the world
 author: Anindita Basu
 date: 2024-02-10
+html_meta:
     og:title: Comparative mythology
-og:description: A liguistic, psychological, structral, phylogenetical, naturalistic, and historical and comparative analysis of the mythology of the world og:image: /docs/images/logo.jpg twitter:title: Comparative mythology twitter:description: A liguistic, psychological, structral, phylogenetical, naturalistic, and historical and comparative analysis of the mythology of the world twitter:image: /docs/images/logo.jpg
+    og:description: A liguistic, psychological, structral, phylogenetical, naturalistic, and historical and comparative analysis of the mythology of the world og:image: /docs/images/logo.jpg
+    twitter:title: Comparative mythology
+    twitter:description: A liguistic, psychological, structral, phylogenetical, naturalistic, and historical and comparative analysis of the mythology of the world twitter:image: /docs/images/logo.jpg
 ---

 # Comparative mythology